BCL (International) at University College Cork, Ireland and LLM at Temple University, Philadelphia

 Why did you decide to study MSc Management at Imperial College Business School?

-Having completed an undergraduate degree and Master’s in Law, I was seeking a course which would facilitate my transition from the legal sphere to the business sphere.
-MSc Management excels in this area, being exclusively tailored for students who wish to make the transition to the business world by providing a thorough and detailed grounding in business fundamentals, whilst giving students the chance to tailor the programme to their interest in the spring term through the elective pathways.
+Having completed an undergraduate degree and Master’s in Law, I was seeking a programme which would facilitate my transition from the legal sphere to the business sphere.
+MSc Management excels in this area, being exclusively tailored for students who wish to make the transition to the business world by providing a thorough and detailed grounding in business fundamentals, while giving students the chance to tailor the programme to their interest in the spring term through the elective pathways.

 What is your fondest memory from your time at the Business School?